kaijan/Quickly-Deploy-Your-Application-through-Cloudformation/README.md

 1.14.
 Click the **Running Instances** link.

 1.15.
-Verify that your **EC2 Instance‘s** Security Groups is now only allow SSH traffic.
+Verify that your **EC2 Instance‘s** Security Groups is now only allowing SSH traffic.

 ![2.png](/images/2.png)